vechiato/vechiato.github.io/content/post/Book Accelerate.md

 #### **Chapter 3: Measuring and Changing Culture**

 The importance of organisational culture is explored in this chapter.
-The authors adopt Ron Westrum's typology of organisational cultures—pathological, bureaucratic, and generative—to measure and understand the impact of culture on performance.
+The authors adopt Ron Westrum's typology of organisational cultures pathological, bureaucratic, and generative to measure and understand the impact of culture on performance.
 They demonstrate that a generative culture with high cooperation and trust significantly enhances software delivery performance.

 #### **Chapter 4: Technical Practices**